hanstxu/alexa_endpoint_cpp/README.md

 ![AWS Lambda languages](https://raw.githubusercontent.com/hanstxu/alexa_endpoint_cpp/master/screenshots/lambda_languages.png)

-So, I started this project to give people the option of writing a custom Alexa Skill in C++.
+I think it would be cool to write a custom Alexa Skill in C++.

-Also, writing code for AWS Lambda is a subpar experience  (e.g. I have to go to CloudWatch to look at console.log() outputs from AWS Lambda and adding external libraries/modules is a hassle).
-I wanted to showcase how you could create an Alexa custom skill without using AWS Lambda.
-In the future, I'll probably reimplement this entire project using Node.js.
+Also, I think that you are handicapping yourself if using AWS Lambda to write an Alexa Skill.
+You should just build a web service yourself (I might start another project to show how to do that with Node.js).